 The women (and men) who have devoured my best selling books Unleashed: Live the Balanced, Centered, and Sexy Life You Deserve and Sanity is Sexy: Mantras to Inspire a Healthy Mindset have said; “Unleashed is the answer to a prayer”, “I now approach life situations differently: with more thoughtfulness, balance & self-care”, “I am empowered with a new perspective on life”, “This is a yoga retreat in a book”, “My handbook for health and wellness”, “Unleashed is more than just a book, it is more of a manual on how to take control of your own happiness and help guide you to achieve the life you want to live”, and “a guide to find you.”
 (And by the way, Unleashed has even been spotted on the nightstands of men who are referring back to it when they need it and being talked about in the pubs of Paris.)
 “Sanity is Sexy is honest, thoughtful, and a quick, simple way to snap ourselves back into focus when we are feeling overwhelmed or lost.” and “Sanity is Sexy is your new handbook..Diana Antholis tells us how our mindset can create miracles, what and how and why, short, sweet, to the point and amazing.”

 Being an overachiever, I added some certifications to my roster of education at FIT and GWU.
-I am a Certified Personal Trainer, Certified Mind-Body Specialist, and expert on alternative and integrative nutrition and women’s nutrition for reproductive health from the American Council on Exercise.
+I am a Certified Personal Trainer, Certified Mind-Body Specialist, and expert on alternative and integrative nutrition, women’s nutrition for reproductive health, and prenatal fitness from the American Council on Exercise.
 That means I teach people how to do various types of physical exercise, beginner level yoga, Pilates, and how to eat healthfully for their bodies.

 My clients and friends always say they are inspired by me.
 The way I live my life.
 The determination I have.
 The way I make my goals happen.
 I’m telling you the same thing I tell them: You can live unleashed and stay sane.
 I can be the inspiration you need, but more importantly, I can show you how you can find it within yourself.

-Currently, as of 2015, I live in Paris, France with my gorgeous (on the inside and out) hubby exploring this wild life we have.
+I have been living in Paris, France since February 2014 with my gorgeous (on the inside and out) hubby exploring this wild life we have and our first child is due in August 2016.
 Living in Paris is a constant mind trip, but one that I wouldn’t trade.
 Luckily, I have mantras to help me.
 I am inspired by the expatriates who set up lives here.
 We are all living unleashed, working to keep our sanity one day at a time.